 Fish have been eating worms for a very long time.
 Well, worm lures that is.
 Even though earthworms or nightcrawlers are not technically aquatic creatures, fish have grown to understand just how important of a food source worms can be if presented with the opportunity.
 Fish don’t normally come across earthworms in the wild but they do come across similarly shaped prey.

 These are very close to the look of an earthworm.
 Animals like snakes are some of the primary food for huge smallmouth.
 You can use a solid black worm to imitate a leech or a bright color to resemble a native species of a water snake.
-You can also be very precise with your color selection to successfully imitate bluegill, round goby, crawfish, and other creatures.
+You can also be very precise with your color selection to successfully imitate bluegill, round goby, crayfish, and other creatures.
 A good worm will also make an excellent trailer to throw on the hook of other choices.

 Our Top Pick: If everybody came here to check exactly which worm produces the most, that is the Gary Yamamoto Yamasenko.
 A straight tail worm with no bells, whistles, appendages, or anything else to add to the body.

 As odd as that sounds, the slight shimmy of the straight worm as it falls into the strike zone is an awesome bass catcher.
 This particular worm is one of the best worms in bass fishing and is the one you rely on to produce when everything fails.

 8. Curly Tail Grubs – For Catching Everything